Graeme Souness: Rangers

 Souness revitalised Rangers quickly began to dominate Scottish football.
 In his first season, 1986–87, they won the Championship and the League Cup, defeating Celtic 2–1 in the final.
 They retained the League Cup in 1987–88, defeating Aberdeen on penalties after extra-time, although they surrendered their league title to Celtic.
 Two more Championships were to follow, this time in successive seasons (1988–89 and 1989–90), and a further two League Cup victories, over Aberdeen 3–2 in 1988–89 and Celtic 2–1 (after extra time) in 1990–91.
 In April 1991, Rangers were in the process of winning a fourth league title in five seasons when Souness left Rangers to take over as manager of Liverpool.
 He was replaced by his assistant Walter Smith four matches prior to the end of what was to become another championship-winning season.
 Rangers went on to win six further league titles in succession, as well as a string of domestic cups, under Smith's management.

 Although Souness had been hugely successful in his time at Ibrox, his time in charge had not been without controversy.
-His most noteworthy act was the signing of Mo Johnston in 1989.
+A significant act was the signing of Mo Johnston in 1989.
 Rangers, historically a team supported by Protestants, had for most of the 20th century a policy of refusing to sign Roman Catholics.
 Although there had been many Rangers players of Catholic faith, particularly before the sectarian divisions hardened after World War I, none of them were as high-profile as Johnston.
 He had previously played for Celtic, and had looked set to rejoin them from Nantes until Souness made an offer to sign him.
 Johnston publicly announced he would return to Celtic in a press conference at Celtic Park, but days later he signed for Rangers.
 Souness stated that religion was not an issue for him; his first wife was a Catholic and the children from that marriage were baptised Catholic.
 His main consideration was that Johnston was a good player, but he also believed that the signing would damage Celtic.
 He was also responsible for ordering a picture of Queen Elizabeth II be hung in the Rangers dressing room, a tradition Rangers continued.

 Souness also found himself under scrutiny from the Scottish Football Association (SFA) and Scottish League more than once.
 A succession of confrontational after-match comments pitched Souness regularly at loggerheads with both organisations, prompting touchline bans which Souness circumvented in characteristically provocative fashion by naming himself as a substitute, allowing access as a player to the dugout.
 In May 1990, Souness was fined £5,000 by the SFA for breaching a touchline ban after television pictures showed him in the tunnel area yelling at his players on the pitch.
-Souness was later to claim conflict with officialdom was one of the principal factors precipitating his departure from Ibrox.
+Souness later said that conflict with officialdom was one of the principal factors precipitating his departure from Ibrox.
+Another factor in 1991 was "The Storm in a teacup" when there was conflict with St Johnstone's tea lady, Aggie Moffat.